 Homestead Caldera, Utah, welcomes visitors and locals alike with an experience like no other.
-Nestled within a limestone dome over 10,000 years old, crystal blue waters reach 90 to 96 degrees Fahrenheit.
+Nestled within a limestone dome over 10,000 years new, crystal blue waters reach 90 to 96 degrees Fahrenheit.
 Homestead Resort welcomes visitors to stay and provides plenty of room for RVs.
 Multiple campsites within the Wasatch Mountain range are also readily available.

 3. Barton Springs

 Located right in Zilker Park in Austin, TX, Barton Springs is one of the state’s most beloved swimming holes.
 Considered an outdoor pool as opposed to a manmade lake, the swimmer’s paradise is completely fed with clear water from a natural spring.
 The steady and stable 68-degree temperature makes Barton Springs a popular year-round attraction.
 Local resorts and campgrounds, including Pecan Grove, ensure RV travelers are always welcome.